Enhanced adic formalism and perverse t-structures for higher Artin stacks: Perverse t-structures

-If $\tp=0$, then we recover the usual $t$-structure.
-If $X$ is a higher Deligne-Mumford stack and $\tp$ is a perversity smooth evaluation, then the $t$-structure associated to $\tp$ coincides with the $t$-structure associated to $\tp\res \Voet(X)$.
-If $X$ is in $\Schqcs$, then the $t$-structure associated to $\tp$ coincides with the $t$-structure defined by Gabber associated to the function $\tp_{\id_X}$. \end{remark}
+\item If $\sfp=0$, then we recover the usual t-structure.
+If $X$ is a higher Deligne-Mumford stack and $\sfp$ is a perversity smooth evaluation, then the t-structure associated to $\sfp$ coincides with the t-structure associated to $\sfp\res\Voet(X)$.
+If $X$ is in $\Schqcs$, then the t-structure associated to $\sfp$ coincides with the t-structure defined by Gabber (as in Lemma \ref{3le:gabber}) associated to the function $\sfp_{\id_X}$.